skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+The first is the glaring and quite possibly faulty assumption that by describing "work that was created with other agendas or purposes in mind"[@noauthor-2022-overview p.193] the REF panel was referring to art made as art that was then retrofitted as practice research, and that such retrofitting _should not_ happen.

+Such a methodological necessity would imply that one of the roles of REF panel D is to act as arbiters of the quality of retrofitting in practice research.

+> fiction: "something made, not something false." -- Wallace Martin [-@martin-1986-recent p.22]

+> one species of the genus 'fiction,' the latter word originally having meant something made, not something false.

+What if the panel _wanted_ to suggest not all art could or should be retrofitted as practice research, but ended up implying that some REF outputs disguised their _retrofitting_ better than others?

 That part of the mangle of practice is its ad hoc-ness. (see note 34 on p.21 of Pickering - Suchman).
 Also Pickering on mental hygiene (and Popper etc) on p.198 -- fantastic.
 This is a 'thing' for science to admit, but less so in the arts. is the mangle of practice self-evident? the ad hoc-ness of messy process? "self-evident" - Burrows (15 Dec 2022, personal comms)